Book an appointment at BlueNetHOSPITALS Los Cabos easily via Whatsapp and save time.

 • Take the medications provided by your Cardiologist

-• Do regular and continue exercise
+• Do regular and continued exercise

 ¿When do you have to see a doctor?